ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - Cyclomatic complexity

-*"How to modularize a software system so that the resulting modules are both testable and maintable?"*
+>How to modularize a software system so that the resulting modules are both testable and maintable?

 [A Complexity Measure](http://www.literateprogramming.com/mccabe.pdf)